mDeepaksai/COURSSINS/README.md

 # COURSSINS
-basically is project is about a online course which I tried to develop
+basically this is a project is about a online course which I tried to develop